phoenixTW/LinkedListADT/README.md

 		- Given an element, find the first index at which this element occurs in a list.
 Return -1 if not found.

+void * deleteElementAt(LinkedList, int)

+		- Given an index, delete the element at that list.
+		Return the data referenced by the node at that position.